iTwin/property-validation-client/README.md

+# NOTE: The Validation API has been discontinued.

+In alignment with our ongoing portfolio simplification efforts, Bentley has made the strategic decision to discontinue support for iTwin Design Validation, effective August 30, 2024.

 # Property Validation Client Library

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.